statechangelabs/polydocs-old/sample-terms/alpaca_terms.md

 any other contact information without the written consent of the owner of such information), hateful, or racially, ethnically or otherwise objectionable;
 2. harm minors in any way;
-3. impersonate any person or entity, including, but not limited to, (i) an Alpaca or Third-Party Provider manager, employee, agent, or representative or (ii) forum leader, guide or host;
+3. impersonate any person or entity, including, but not limited to, (i) an {{Company Name}} or Third-Party Provider manager, employee, agent, or representative or (ii) forum leader, guide or host;
 4. falsely state or otherwise misrepresent your affiliation with any person or entity;
 5. forge headers or otherwise manipulate identifiers in order to disguise the origin of any material;